MODERN SLAVERY & HUMAN TRAFFICKING STATEMENT

-Introduction from the General Manager
+Introduction from Richard I Hames, General Manager.

-We are proud of the steps we have taken to combat slavery and human trafficking.
+We are committed to continuously improving our practices to combat slavery and human trafficking.

 Our business is organised into 4 business units: Acute Care, Coagulation, Autoimmune and Service.
-We sell associated instrumentation and reagents into the healthcare sector and provide service and product support to our customers.
+We sell associated instrumentation and reagents into the healthcare sector and we provide service and product support to our customers.

 Our supply chains